 Psychotherapy must remain an obstinate attempt of two people to arrive at a recovery of the wholeness of being human through the relationship between them.

 I practice psychedelic body-mind counselling and post psychedelic integration practice, as a form of a harm reduction, as an adjunct to my counselling practice, and under the supervision of my teacher and elder.
-To find out more information on the psychedelic assisted therapy, you can look at the interview with the journalist Michael Pollan, and mycologist Paul Stemetc.
+To find out more information on those who experienced psychedelic assisted therapy, you can look at the interview with the author and journalist Michael Pollan, or mycologist Paul Stemetc.
 Here is a conversation with some leading researchers.
 To hear more about my lineage and approach, you can look at is my interview with MAPS Canada.

 For further details of my practice principles and references, look below.

 First session is on-line and 90 min long.

 I practice inclusion, so If after the initial session money is the only obstacle to continue counselling, the fees may be re-negotiated.
 Please read our attending and cancellation policy bellow.

 Madness need not be all breakdown.
 It may also be break-through.
 It is potential liberation and renewal as well as enslavement and existential death.